Culture of Uruguay: Gestures

 Uruguayan gestures are mostly adopted from Southern European culture, with hand gestures and tones being all used commonly throughout the country.
 A gesture that is only specifically used in Argentina and Uruguay is males kissing other males on the cheek, sometimes both cheeks, as a way of greeting.
 For the rest of Latin America, kissing on cheek as a form of greeting is mostly towards a male and female, or a female to another female.

 Popular culture

+Humour

+Uruguayan humour has been present for over 200 years.
+Written humour has been developed by notable writers.
+Later on, during the civic-military dictatorship, satirical magazines such as El dedo and Guambia were notable vehicles for expressing dissatisfaction.

+Modern media have been crucial in its development.
+The television programme Telecataplúm made history both in Uruguay and Argentina, followed by Decalegrón.

+Currently the radio figure Orlando Petinatti leads the radio programme Malos Pensamientos.

 Music

 Uruguayans enjoy music such as tango, folk, and waltz as well as local forms such as candombe, milonga and murga.
 Both tango and candombe have been recognized by UNESCO as Intangible Cultural Heritage of Humanity.
 Uruguay's annual Carnival is a major event with many unique features distinguishing it from those of its neighbours.
 Rock, jazz, pop and other international genres also enjoy great popularity in Uruguay.

 Motion pictures

 The first Uruguayan motion picture is "Carrera de bicicletas en el velódromo de Arroyo Seco".
 The film was directed by Félix Oliver, the pioneer of cinematography in Uruguay.
 The best reviewed Uruguayan movie is the 2004 film, Whisky.
 Directed by Juan Pablo Rebella and Pablo Stoll, with a starring cast of Andrés Pazos, Mirella Pascual, and Jorge Bolani, it was well-received by film critics.